-Have your kids stress help you get rid of anything they no longer want or need before you start packing.
+Have your kids help you get rid of anything they no longer want or need before you start packing.
 Make a game of it.
 Let them know that whatever they get rid of will make room for new things.
-This is a great way to get them excited about it, especially if you hold a garage sale where they can get money for their old stuff to go shopping for their new room.
+This is a great way to get them excited about decluttering, especially if you hold a garage sale where they can get money for their old stuff to go shopping for their new room.

 Pack Snacks & Activities

-On moving day, pack a cooler of snacks and drinks so you and your kids won’t get hungry.
+On moving day, pack a cooler of snacks and drinks so that you and your kids won’t get hungry.
 Also, be sure to have plenty of activities on hand for them, since most of the time they’ll be left to their own devices and could get very bored while the adults take care of everything.
-Bring things like games, a portable DVD player, or tablets so they will have something to keep them occupied.
+Bring things like games, a portable DVD player, or tablets so that they will have something to keep them occupied.

 Get Them Involved

-Once everything is moved into the new house, get the kids stress involved in the unpacking process.
+Once everything is moved into the new house, get the kids involved in the unpacking process.
 Again, make a game of it.
 Perhaps whoever gets their rooms unpacked first will receive a special prize or get to pick out the restaurant that night.
 Assign them tasks, like folding the packing paper and breaking down the boxes.
 Not only will the unpacking process go quicker, but your kids will be less focused on the upheaval of moving and more focused on the excitement of the experience.